Bolton School Senior Girls

-Girls in Years 8-11 are taught the subject to GCSE.
-They follow a lively new course supplemented with interactive and online activities and opportunities for independent reading and listening.
+Girls in Years 7-11 have the opportunity to take Spanish to GCSE.
+They follow a lively new course accessing their digital book via their ipad as well “Activelearn” interactive exercises.
+A wealth of supplementary material is available to provide additional opportunities for independent learning.
 We promote listening, reading, speaking and writing skills and offer a good grounding in grammar.
-ICT is also used to complement the course.

 All girls study aspects of Hispanic culture and produce work which illustrates topics of interest.
 From Year 11 onwards, girls have weekly lessons individually or in small groups with the Spanish Assistant who also runs the Spanish Club with the help of girls in Year 13.

 At AS and A2 we follow the AQA specification with topics ranging from traditional family values to politics in Spain and Latin America.
 Students also study a film and a book and have individual conversation lessons with our Spanish Assistant.
 Girls access their online course books via their ipad and are encouraged to undertake independent research on the topics studied.
 They can also borrow Spanish and Latin American DVDs from the library.

 Recent extra-curricular events have included a trip to the Royal Exchange theatre to see La Casa de Bernarda Alba, after school film evenings and Spanish cookery club.
 Girls also took part in the Oxford University Flash Fiction Competition with one of our Year 10 students winning joint first place in the Year 7-11 category.
 Each year a team of Year 13 students also take part in the regional debating competition held at Cheadle Hulme School.